RenkeHuang/add_arrays_gpu/README.md

       11         -         -         -           -  2.866382ms  Gpu page fault groups
 Total CPU Page faults: 36
 ```

 For some reason, using 4096 blocks does not improve performance to the same level as increasing the number of threads within a single block.
+Possible reasons for limited speedup from multiple blocks:
+- **Memory Bandwidth Saturation**: With element-wise operations on a large array, your performance is often limited by memory bandwidth rather than compute capability.
+The Tesla T4 has a finite memory bandwidth, and with 256 threads per block, you may already be reaching close to that limit.
+Adding more blocks won't reduce the time significantly since memory transfer speeds are the bottleneck.
+- **Occupancy and Latency Hiding**: CUDA kernels benefit from having enough threads to keep the GPU fully occupied.
+However, there’s a threshold where adding more blocks doesn't increase occupancy meaningfully, as the GPU’s resources (e.g., streaming multiprocessors, registers, etc.) are already well-utilized.
+- **Thread Divergence and Warp Utilization**: CUDA works best with fully occupied warps (32 threads executing the same instruction simultaneously).
+With 256 threads per block, you're using exactly 8 warps, which aligns well with GPU architecture.
+Increasing the number of blocks doesn’t necessarily mean the work will execute faster since the GPU can handle a limited number of concurrent threads.
+- **Kernel Launch Overhead**: Launching more blocks introduces a bit of overhead due to scheduling.
+For simple operations like element-wise addition, this overhead might offset some of the potential gains from additional blocks.